openpnp/openpnp/User-Manual.md

 Panel definitions are the "blueprints" that tell OpenPnP how boards and/or subpanels are arranged to form a panel.
 Panel definitions are stored in files with the extension `.panel.xml`.

 Setting up panel definitions is strictly optional.
+If you do not use panels, you can safely ignore them.

 Panel definitions are typically created on the Panels tab.